OpenFAST/openfast/docs/source/testing/index.rst

     ``git submodule update --init --recursive`` after cloning.

 The test suite can be configured with CMake similar to OpenFAST.
-The default CMake configuration is generally applicable, but may need customization for particular build environments.
+The default CMake configuration is suitable for most systems, but may need customization for particular build environments.
 See the :ref:`understanding_cmake` section for more details on configuring the CMake targets.
 While the unit tests must be built with CMake due to its external dependencies, the regression test